Willson Contreras Preview, Player Props: Cardinals vs. Mets

-On Friday, Willson Contreras (.486 on-base percentage in past 10 games, 130 points above season-long percentage) and the St. Louis Cardinals face the New York Mets, whose starting pitcher will be Joey Lucchesi.
-First pitch is at 8:15 PM ET.
+On Saturday, Willson Contreras (.633 slugging percentage in past 10 games, including two home runs) and the St. Louis Cardinals play the New York Mets, whose starting pitcher will be Kodai Senga.
+First pitch is at 7:15 PM ET.

 Willson Contreras Game Info & Props vs. the Mets